giannistek1/rpd-player/README.md

 I am simply cutting parts out of the songs to use in this free-to-use app.

 # Rpd-player
-This is a hobby project I work on in my free time.
+This is a hobby/educational project I work on in my free time.

 ## Overview
 - Context